desktopsetup/BadOS/README.md

 The "My Last Picture" Script

-Description : Crashes the screen with a bunch of pictures (reboots itself if not turned off)
+Description : Crashes the screen with a bunch of pictures (may reboots itself, may depend on the device)

 ㅤ